As published in the book “The Last Great Conflict.”

-As it is our desire and purpose for this book to stimulate and inspire its readers to redouble their energy and efforts to forward the gospel and win the victory in this last great conflict, we feel it would hardly be complete without a chapter on prayer.
+As it is our desire and purpose for this book to stimulate and inspire its readers to redouble their energy and efforts to forward the Gospel and win the victory in this last great conflict, we feel it would hardly be complete without a chapter on prayer.

-Prevailing prayer implies and embodies all works, as the seed embodies the trunk, root, branches, flowers and fruitage of the tree.
+Prevailing prayer implies and embodies all works, as the seed embodies the trunk, root, branches, flowers, and fruitage of the tree.

 The history of piety is the history of prayer.
-All piety and successful Christian work begins, continues and ends with prayer.
+All piety and successful Christian work begins, continues, and ends with prayer.
 From the offering of Abel’s acceptable sacrifice down to the present moment, all blessings of grace have been bestowed in answer to the triple intercessions of the Son of God, the Holy Spirit and believing souls.

-The angel said to Jacob (Gen. 32:28), “As a prince hast thou power with God and with men and hast prevailed.”
+The angel said to Jacob (Genesis 32:28), “As a prince hast thou power with God and with men and hast prevailed.”
 If, by the effort of prayer, we may prevail, both with God and with men, is there anything else we can do in life which, in importance and power, is equal to prayer?
 On the day of Pentecost the preacher and the whole church being full of faith, the Holy Ghost, and power, in answer to the prayer of faith, one sermon resulted in the conversion of three thousand souls.
-To-day three thousand sermons without this power in answer to prayer, would not save one sinner.
+Today three thousand sermons without this power in answer to prayer, would not save one sinner.
 The more of churches and sermons we have without prayer that brings an enduement of power, the worse are we off.
-They are a savor of death unto death, and as some one has said: “If there was a religion to-day that had the doctrine and all the ordinances of the New Testament, and yet, without the baptism of the Holy Ghost, it would not be Christianity.”
+They are a savor of death unto death, and as someone has said: “If there was a religion today that had the doctrine and all the ordinances of the New Testament, and yet, without the baptism of the Holy Ghost, it would not be Christianity.”

 Because of the interests pending, and the power God has placed at the disposal of him who prays, the most interesting sight in this world is a man in the act of prayer.
 The angels of God look with wonder, and the Lord of angels bends from His lofty throne and exclaims, “Behold, he prayeth!”